CensoredUsername/dynasm-rs/doc/tutorial.md

 # Advanced usage

-To demonstrate some of the more advanced usage, we'll show how to rewrite a rust brainfsck interpreter to a jit compiler.
+To demonstrate some of the more advanced usage, we'll show how to rewrite a Rust brainfsck interpreter to a jit compiler.
 The starting point is the following interpreter that can also be found [here](https://github.com/CensoredUsername/dynasm-rs/tree/master/doc/examples/bf-interpreter):

 ```rust
 use std::io::{Read, BufRead, Write, stdin, stdout, BufReader, BufWriter};